Michigan Building Healthy Communities Step Up for School Wellness Program

 - Participating schools receive training, curriculum, resources, communication tools, and equipment needed for successful implementation of chosen components.

-Public, charter, or private nonprofit elementary schools in Michigan are eligible to apply.
+Public, charter, and private nonprofit elementary schools in Michigan are eligible to apply.

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.